Amanda Norcross • May 03, 2021

 Want to make Mexican coffee at home?
 It's easy!
 Maggie Unzueta, a first-generation Mexican-American who writes about culture and cuisine on her blog, In Mama Maggie's Kitchen, shared her go-to Mexican coffee recipe with us.

-Of course, there are several variations of Mexican coffee, most of which include some form of alcohol.
+Of course, there are several Mexican coffee recipes, many of which include some form of alcohol.
 Here are a few of our favorites:

 Check out our current selection of Mexican coffee roasts: